Rigidity of random stationary measures and applications to point processes: Introduction

 {\bf Rigidity of the class of functions of exponential type}.
-Let us sketch here the method to derive these results, formally developped at Section \ref{sec:theory}.
-The basic idea is the following: given a function $ \gamma $ bounded on some compact $ A$, the linear statistic $ \int_{ }\gamma d\M$ is completely determined by $ \M\cap A^{c}$ if
+Let us sketch here the method to derive these results for a stationary random measure $ \M$ with spectral measure $ \S$ (formally developped at Section \ref{sec:theory}).
+The basic idea is the following: given a function $ \gamma $ bounded on some compact $ A$, such as $ \gamma = 1_{A}$, the linear statistic $ \int_{ }\gamma d\M$ is completely determined by $ \M1_{A^{c}}$ if